temporalio/documentation/docs-src/cli/operator/namespace/describe.md

 `temporal operator namespace describe --namespace-id=meaningful-business-id`

-Use the options listed below to change the command's output.
+Use the following options to change the behavior of this command.

 - [--address](/cli/cmd-options/address)